John Smeaton (born 1976): Tribute website and media attention

 A tribute website set up in Smeaton's honour received 500,000 hits in its first 48 hours.
-The website urges visitors to buy a pint of beer for him; over 1000 pints were donated within two days.
+The website urges visitors to buy a pint of beer for him; over 1,000 pints were donated within two days.
 The BBC reported on 18 July 2007 that John Smeaton has pledged half of the money donated for pints of beer to the veteran's charity Erskine, which cares for former servicemen and women at five homes throughout Scotland.
-The balance of the money was to be used to fund a night out for those who also assisted at the incident at Glasgow Airport.
+The balance of the money was to be used to fund a night out for those who had also assisted at the incident at Glasgow Airport.